-Completing your 4-H Records is the annual process of recording what you did throughout the year.
-Your Records include:
+Completing your 4-H Records is the annual process of tracking what you accomplished throughout the year.
+Your Records include two sections:

-- A written narrative about what you learned, challenges you faced, and what you plan to do in the future.
+- My 4-H Story - a story about what you learned, challenges you faced, and what you plan to do in the future

 Why should I do 4-H Records?

 - Celebrate your accomplishments and earn prizes!